Winterize Me

 • castor oil

-• or a blend of oils, Here are some ideas to make your own blends or purchase from me — A very nice moisturizing carrier oil blend for the night time is sesame oil and castor oil blended half and half.
+A very nice moisturizing carrier oil blend for winter night times is sesame oil and castor oil blended half and half.

-• most any carrier oil (except for coconut -coconut oil is best for summer) will work.
+• most any carrier oil (except for coconut -coconut oil is cooling best for summer) will work.

-You can optionally add a citrus essential oil, this is a nice time to use citrus oils since we have to use them more cautiously in the summer — and they are very good for your lymphatic tissue which needs a boost in the winter.
+You can optionally add a citrus essential oil, this is a nice time to use citrus oils since we have to use them more cautiously in the summer.
+Citruses are very good for your lymphatic tissue which needs a boost in the winter.
+My favorite combination with sesame oil is sweet orange.
+Adding a few drops of ginger can be helpful too in the winter.

 Keep warm and hydrated on the inside and outside: